faasm/faasm/README.md

 ## Running a Python function

 As mentioned above, Python functions are handled by executing the code in a WebAssembly-compiled version of CPython.
 Every function is running the same underlying WebAssembly module, just dynamically loading a different Python file.
 As a result, the commands are slightly different.

 An example Python function is found at `funcs/python/hello.py`.
+This can be uploaded with:

 ```
 inv upload --py python hello